-- In 2022, based in part on a comparative analysis of companies in our Peer Group, we increased the target equity grant for Dr. Kewalramani and we maintained the target equity grants for our other NEOs.
-For his third year as Executive Chairman, Dr. Leiden received equity grants of \$6.5 million pursuant to the terms of his employment agreement.
-Under his employment agreement, as extended in February 2023, Dr. Leiden will continue to receive equity grants for the fourth and fifth years in his Executive Chairman role. - We maintained our mix of equity granted under our compensation program with 50% consisting of PSUs that vest solely upon achievement of specific performance goals and 50% consisting of time-vesting RSUs.
+- In 2023, based in part on a comparative analysis of companies in our Peer Group, we maintained the target equity grant for Dr. Kewalramani and we maintained the target equity grants for our other NEOs.
+For his fourth year as Executive Chairman, Dr. Leiden received equity grants of \$6.5 million pursuant to the terms of his employment agreement.
+Under his employment agreement, Dr. Leiden will continue to receive equity grants for the fifth year in his Executive Chairman role. - We maintained our mix of equity granted under our compensation program with 50% of the awards consisting of PSUs that vest solely upon achievement of specific performance goals and 50% consisting of time-vesting RSUs.
 This mix rewards stock price appreciation and incentivizes long-term tenure at the company.
-The number of RSUs awarded may be adjusted to reflect an executive officer's individual performance for the relevant performance period, and are, thus considered to be performance-based awards. - We achieved all goals established for the 2020 non-financial based PSU awards and the 2022 financial-based PSU awards at the maximum level under these awards, resulting in a maximum payout under these awards in February 2023. - The MDCC approved special, one-time equity award grants for Mr. Arbuckle, our COO.
-These performance-based and time-based grants are intended to incentivize and retain Mr. Arbuckle, who is in a key commercialization role, during a critical period where we expect to launch multiple transformational therapies in disease areas outside of CF. - In early 2023, the MDCC granted new awards of PSUs and established the financial and non-financial metrics that will determine whether and to what extent these awards become earned and vested.
-50% of the PSUs, which vest annually in installments over three years, are tied to CF net product revenues in 2023, while the remaining 50%, which cliff vest after three years, are tied to specific clinical and research milestones over a three-year period.
+The number of RSUs awarded may be adjusted to reflect an executive officer's individual performance for the relevant performance period, and consequently are considered by the company to be performance-based awards.
+We replaced the performance-specific multiplier with a performance-specific multiplier range, as outlined under Annual Equity Awards on page 69 below. - We achieved two of the three goals established for the 2021 non-financial based PSU awards and the maximum level of performance for the 2023 financial-based PSU awards, resulting in 100% and 200% payouts, respectively, under these awards in February 2024. - In early 2024, the MDCC granted new awards of PSUs and established the financial and non-financial metrics that will determine whether and to what extent these awards become earned and vested.
+50% of the PSUs, which vest annually in installments over three years measured from the date of grant, and are tied to net product revenue in 2024, while the remaining 50%, which cliff vest after three years, are tied to specific clinical and research milestones over a three-year period.